smolijar/protocat/website/docs/wiki/caching.md

 This simple middleware is a good start: we effectively skip the handlers, can manage TTL and can combine with any custom logic for the matching.
 For example we can hook the cache middleware after authentication middleware and create per-user cache with prepared data about user from the call.

-Assume we have non-in memory cache and we need to serialize the instances into some form and back.
-That is why there's `cachedToProto` and `protoToCached` functions.
+Assume we have other than in-memory cache and we need to serialize the instances into some form and back.
+That is why there are `cachedToProto` and `protoToCached` functions.
 This is the troublesome part: doing this serialization generically might be challenging (and could be potentially solvable only via custom solution for each RPC/message) and it might not be "cheap" (cache hits should be blistering fast and not perform double encoding `cache-to-proto` by you and `proto-to-wire` by gRPC).

 That's why ProtoCat has a mechanism to remove both of the problems: generic approach for all RPCs without mapping functions and avoid double encoding.